rust-lang/rfcs/text/0000-unsafe-block-in-unsafe-fn.md

     }
     ```

-2. In a next step, we have a lint that fires when an unsafe operation is performed
+2. Optionally, we could add a clippy "correctness" lint to warn about unsafe
-    inside an `unsafe fn` but outside an `unsafe` block.
-So, this would trigger the
+    operations inside an `unsafe fn`, but outside an `unsafe` block.
+So, this
-    lint:
+    would trigger the lint:

     ```rust
     unsafe fn get_unchecked<T>(x: &[T], i: usize) -> &T {